 Because temper tantrums are a normal part of childhood development, you should never punish your child for having a temper tantrum.
 Children need to be able to express their emotions.
 Punishing a child for having a temper tantrum sends the message that anger or frustration should be kept inside, which is unhealthy.

-You shouldn't punish your child, but you also should not reward him.
+However, you also should not offer rewards.
 Don't give in to a temper tantrum.
-Providing your child with the toy he is screaming for only teaches the child that his communication methods worked.
+Providing your child with the toy they are screaming for only teaches the child that their communication methods worked.

 While temper tantrums are difficult to quell, they are also a stage that your child must go through.
 Most children outgrow them once they are able to communicate effectively using a vocabulary that you help them build over time.